millenniumclub/MCLB/README.md

 # MCLB Bootstrap available

-How do you use a bootstrap: (go to (https://portfolio.millenniumclub.ca/mclb-bootstrap-2020-07-13.zip) to get the 2010-07-13 bootstrap).
+How do you use a bootstrap: (click on https://portfolio.millenniumclub.ca/mclb-bootstrap-2020-07-13.zip to get the 2010-07-13 bootstrap)

 - Stop/shutdown your wallet client if it is running.
 - Navigate to your MCLB data directory (%APPDATA%).